-Inspiration The Midlands is a thriving location for businesses — we spoke to some entrepreneurs and got their tips for growing businesses in the Midlands and around the UK.
+Inspiration Win a Michelin starred meal for two! — we spoke to some entrepreneurs and got their tips for growing businesses in the Midlands and around the UK.

 It's not just London and the South-East that are hotspots for entrepreneurs.
 According to recent figures, the Midlands is a hive of start-up activity.

 Statistics from The Enterprise Research Centre (ERC) — a network of researchers with a core team based at Warwick and Aston Business Schools — showed that Coventry and surrounding Warwickshire were the best in the country when it comes to job creation in 2014-15.
 More recently, StartUp Britain, the national campaign by entrepreneurs, announced that 17,473 new businesses had registered in Birmingham during 2016 — an increase of 25% on 2015.

 Phillip Wood, Regional Head of Midlands, UBS Wealth Management — a partner and financial adviser to entrepreneurs in the region — isn't surprised.
 “The Midlands is a thriving location, famous for various types of industry,” he says.
 “For example, the West Midlands is a hub for pharma and healthcare and, historically, the automotive industry.
 Meanwhile, Nottingham, in the East Midlands, is a hotspot for tech.
 There isn't just a single, dominant, wealth-creating sector for entrepreneurs.
 It's a varied picture here.”